bioinfo-pf-curie/smartseq3/README.md

 ### Pipeline Summary

-The aime of the SmartSeq3 is to combines a full-length transcriptome coverage and a 5' UMI counting strategy to allow a better caracterisation of cells.
-To better understand the bioinformatic pipeline processing this type of data, below is represented the design of a transcrit sequence prior to tagmentation and paired-end sequencing (blue arrows).
+The aim of the SmartSeq3 is to combines a full-length transcriptome coverage and a 5' UMI counting strategy to allow a better characterisation of cells.
+To better understand the bioinformatic pipeline processing this type of data, below is represented the a generic transcrit sequence prior to tagmentation and paired-end sequencing (blue arrows).

 ![MultiQC](images/samartseq3-sequence.png)